pratik9315/Creators_compound/README.md

 to learn basic SEO and marketing skills.
 Our App provides a platform where new people are introduced to the mundane idea of Search
 Engine Optimization.

+Creators should always take inspiration from whats happening from around the world.
+One of the way to make it to the Trending section is to create maximum number of videos from trending content.
+This increases your chances of being found quickly on the search bar.
+Our app fetches data from trusted servers and shows them to the user helping them stay up to date about world news.

 Creators can also reach out of Video editors by gmail and network with them.

 Technlogies used:
 Android Studio
 Sawo labs API
 Volley Library
+Google News for News data
 Circular Image Library

 Other technologies: